 One of my favourite stories of all my time in Croatia was with ‘The Doctor’.
 The Doctor was one of only two Hajduk fans who went to the 1991 cup final against Red Star in Belgrade, as regional war was breaking out.

-It is a fascinating story in its own right (and you can read it here), but it earns its place in the Croatia train section due, as it highlights how useful the Ploce train connection used to be.
+It is a fascinating story in its own right (and you can read it here), but it earns its place in the Croatia train section as it highlights how useful the Ploče train connection used to be.

 Sadly, no longer.
-For a while, there was a service from Ploce all the way to Sarajevo.
+For a while, there was a service from Ploče all the way to Sarajevo.
 While this was not the quickest train journey in Europe, it was certainly among the most beautiful.
-That line discontinued recently, and now Ploce connects only with Metkovic, the border town with Bosnia and Hercegovina.
+That line was discontinued in 2013, and now Ploče connects only with Metković, the border town with Bosnia and Hercegovina.

 Another Croatia train casualty of the regional conflict is Istria.
-Connections to the rest of the Croatian network do not exist, however, and a bus transfer to Rijeka connects Istrian passengers with the rest of the rail network.
+Connections to the rest of the Croatian network do not exist, so a bus transfer to Rijeka connects Istrian passengers with the rest of the rail network.
 Pula and Buzet are connected by daily international train to Ljubljana, however.

 Despite its lack of connectivity, Pula train station does offer one quirky claim to fame.
 It is the only train station to connect to a Croatian island.
 The tiny island in question is Uljanik, home to those multi-coloured cranes and Croatia’s most troubled shipyard.